khelanmodi/mongo-vs-code-bug-bash/README.md

 ## Setup Instructions

-### 1. **Install the Azure Cosmos DB for MongoDB vCore Extension**
+### 1. **Install the DocumentDB for VS Code Extension**
-Ensure you have the **Azure Cosmos DB for MongoDB vCore** extension installed in your Visual Studio Code environment.
+Ensure you have the **DocumentDB for VS Code** extension installed in your Visual Studio Code environment.
 This extension is crucial for managing and interacting with your MongoDB vCore clusters seamlessly.

 ### 2. **Sign In and Select Your Azure Subscription**
 After signing in to Azure, choose the subscription associated with your MongoDB vCore cluster.
 This step links your VS Code environment with your Azure resources.